 Through 2018 and since, staff and students at BGU and other Lincolnshire communities have been exploring this history and its contemporary resonance.
 This engagement has found special expression through the creation of a touring exhibition, exhibition ‘Vote100: A Lincolnshire View of Women’s Suffrage’, and we have captured some of the reflections on its production and importance.

-The exhibition forms part of a series of events celebrating important dates in the history of women’s voting rights and the extension of the franchise by #Vote100BGU at Bishop Grosseteste University (BGU) and in Lincoln through 2017-18.
+The exhibition, which is continuing to tour locally, was created collaboratively with other organisations and individuals, including Lincoln Central Library and the local Fawcett Society as lead partners.
+It has formed the showpiece for part of a series of events celebrating important dates in the history of women’s voting rights and the extension of the franchise by #Vote100BGU project at Bishop Grosseteste University (BGU) and elsewhere in Lincolnshire through 2017-18 and into 2019.

-BGU hosted a series of events in the lead up to the centenary on February 6 2018, on the day itself and throughout both 2017 and 2018.
-Lectures, debates, performances and more, including student-directed events, will all celebrate the important milestones.
-History, English Literature and Drama staff and students and BGU SU will be particularly active in supporting the various events.
+BGU hosted a series of events in the lead up to the centenary on February 6 2018, and since.
+Lectures, debates, performances and more, including student-directed events, celebrated the important milestones.
+History and English Literature staff Dr Andrew Jackson and Dr Claudia Capancioni, and students, Elaine Johnson, Sian Hope-Johnson, Jasmine Mills along with team members from BGSU were particularly active in supporting the various events.